mn1121m/Learning_Algorithm/README.md

 # Learning_Algorithm
 - 2022_1_KNU_Algorithm
-- C 혹은 Python언어로 알고리즘 문제를 풀려고 합니다.
+- This is a repository for Data structure implement in C language.

 ## Text book
 - title: Foundations of Algorithms 5/E